Realty and Townsite services

 - Mortgaging your lease and/or discharging an existing mortgage.
 All mortgages must be registered with Parks Canada.

 Please note that assignments and mortgages are NOT registered with the Manitoba Land Titles Office and must be submitted to the Parks Canada office only.

-Please contact the Realty office with these or any other questions.
+Please contact the Realty office for current fees for these transactions or any other questions.
+RMNPRealty@pc.gc.ca

 Working in Riding Mountain National Park

 A business licence is required for all businesses, companies, guides and/or outfitters prior to operating in Riding Mountain National Park.